OK. I want to find a dress… Hmm, long?... Er, short?... Maybe midi? Yeah! Definitely, I’ll go for midi!

 The information is then analyzed to select the appropriate candidate tags related to a specific query.
 So, from queries such as “long dress”, “midi dress”, or “maxi dress”, long, midi, and maxi are identified as the related tags for the query "dress".

 These candidate related tags are then reviewed to check whether they are valid according to different filters (i.e. blacklists, duplicity, etc.), resulting in a list of final Related Tags that is ready to go.

-Curated related tags are created manually by the commerce marketer or merchandiser in the Playboard and sent to the Beacon microservice to be stored with the organic related tags.
+Curated related tags are created manually by the commerce merchandiser in the Empatht Platform Playboard and sent to the Beacon microservice to be stored with the organic related tags.
 When the shopper performs a search in the frontend, Empathy Platform Interface X calls the Beacon API to retrieve a list of organic and curated related tags associated with the query, displaying them in the commerce store after the initial search.

 For a correct performance, make sure that your current search service supports this type of feature.